 This skill can be taught in many different ways and naturally throughout your day.
 Here are a few examples of ways you can get your child to think about numbers being broken apart and put together.

-• Six crayons are in the box.
+- Six crayons are in the box.
 Two are red and the rest are blue.
-How many blue crayons are in the box?
+How many blue crayons are in

 We use many different manipulatives to help the students build this skill, here are a few.